thaamin/Natural-Language-Processing-Low-Resource-Machine-Translation/README.md

 | Qwen Baseline | Decoder-only | 4.24 | 0.06 |
 | Qwen (Full Fine-Tuned) | Decoder-only | 79.19 | 61.60 |

+## 🎓 Acknowledgements
+We would like to sincerely thank the LRZ group for providing us with access to GPU resources.
+Having these accounts was essential for running our experiments and training our models, and without this computational support, this project would not have been possible in its current form.

+We are also very grateful to Dr. Shu Okabe for his continuous guidance throughout the project.
+His weekly feedback, constructive comments, and support during challenges helped us improve our work significantly and stay on the right track.
+We truly appreciate the time and effort he invested in supporting our project.